*$500 sign on bonus!

 - High school diploma or general education degree (GED); or one-year related experience and/or training; or equivalent combination of education and experience

-- While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel; reach with hands and arms and talk or hear.
+- While performing the duties of this job, the employee is regularly required to use hands to finger, handle, or feel.
 The employee is frequently required to stand, walk, and sit.
-The employee is occasionally required to stoop, kneel, crouch, or crawl.
 The employee must frequently lift and/or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include close vision, color vision, peripheral vision, depth perception and ability to adjust focus.
+Specific vision abilities required by this job include close vision, color vision, peripheral vision, depth perception, and ability to adjust focus.

 If you need assistance with this application, please contact (636) 227-2600.
 Please do not contact the office directly – only resumes submitted through this website will be considered.